MdAffan009/Vehical_Rental_System/README.md

 ## 📌 About the Project

 The **Vehicle Rental System** is a console-based C++ application that simulates the core operations of a vehicle rental business.
 It allows staff to manage vehicles, register customers, handle rentals and returns, and generate billing — all through a menu-driven interface.
 The project is built around the core principles of **Object-Oriented Programming (OOP)**, making it a practical, hands-on demonstration of how C++ is used in real-world software design.

+> All data is stored in-memory during the program's runtime using STL containers.
+No external database or file storage is required.

 ---